Sahil3201/Sahil3201/README.md

 MSc in Computer Science (Data Science) at Trinity College Dublin
 ----------------------------------------------------------------

-Hello, I'm Sahil Lunawat, a dedicated data science enthusiast currently pursuing my MSc in Computer Science at Trinity College Dublin.
-With a solid foundation in Information Technology from Dwarkadas J. Sanghvi College of Engineering, I'm focused on applying my skills to real-world challenges.

-Throughout my academic journey, I've interned at the Sustainable Living Lab in Singapore and Lesmor Design Pvt Ltd in India.
-These experiences have allowed me to contribute to diverse projects, including machine learning, computer vision, cloud computing, and mobile application development.

-Beyond academia, I've made contributions to the literary world with a published book chapter and explored innovation through a filed patent on a Smart Baby Cradle for Infant Soothing and Monitoring.
-My skill set includes proficiency in Python, CPP, Java, SQL, Node.JS, NoSQL, OpenCV, JS, MongoDB, and various AWS technologies.
+Highly skilled Software Development Engineer with experience in full-stack development, cloud solutions, and machine learning integration.
+Proficient in building scalable web and mobile applications using technologies like ReactJS, NodeJS, Django, and AWS.
+Demonstrated success in optimizing application performance, automating testing processes, and managing cloud resources efficiently.
+Adept at collaborating with cross-functional teams and leading projects to successful delivery.
+Holds a distinction in MSc Computer Science (Data Science) from Trinity College Dublin, with a strong foundation in software engineering and data science.

 I'm passionate about the potential of data science and technology.
 Let's connect and explore opportunities together! 🌐✨

 * 🌍  I'm based in Dublin, Ireland
 * 🖥️  Connect with me on [LinkedIn](http://www.linkedin.com/in/sahil-lunawat/)
 * ✉️  You can contact me at [lunawats@tcd.ie](mailto:lunawats@tcd.ie)
-* 🧠  I'm learning React
-* 🤝  I'm open to collaborating on Open source AI Projects
+* 🤝  I'm open to collaborating on Open source Projects

 ### Skills